Moorgate station: Location and station layout

 The station has entrances on both Moorgate itself and Moorfields, which runs parallel.
 The public entrances from the street give access to all the train services at the station, there are three distinct levels.

 The Circle, Hammersmith & City and Metropolitan underground lines use platforms 1 and 2, which are through platforms.
 For terminating trains at busy times, there are platforms 3 and 4 which are west-facing bays.
 Adjacent to these are platforms 5 and 6 of the former Thameslink service from via St Pancras.
-These are disused following the closure of the Moorgate branch from Farringdon junction as part of the Thameslink Programme and are now used for storage.
+These are no longer in use, following the closure of the Moorgate branch from Farringdon junction as part of the Thameslink Programme and are now used for storage.